rlaplaza/rlaplaza.github.io/_pages/research.md

 This means that significant effort must be devoted to find robust ways to accomplish this daunting task.
 If a reliable pipeline to catalyst discovery could be established, we would be able to make many widespread industrial processes both greener and more energy and cost efficient.

+The way we operate is chiefly through interaction with existing  catalyst discovery, optimization and scale-up processes, and then establishing and improving data integration.
+We then use that data to push the boundaries of design-make-test cycles.
 </div>
 </div>